All Episodes

 So Florida, Iowa, Arizona, Georgia, Montana as of two months ago, and Louisiana as of two weeks ago.

-But they had these other laws to go by, right?
+And so they pushed through the grooming law, but they had these other laws to go by, right?

-So that's what we're hoping is that this will eventually have a life of its own so that these other states, see that these states have put laws in place against grooming.
+So that's what we're hoping is that this will eventually have a life of its own so that these other states see that these states have put laws in place against grooming.

-So if we can stop them before they actually defile these kids, that's the whole goal of this, you know.
+So if we can stop them before they actually defile these kids, that's the whole goal of this, you know?

-And just know that, you know, just because this guy didn't touch my kid, I mean, my son's been hugely affected by this.
+And just know that, you know, just because they this guy didn't touch my kid, I mean, my son's been hugely affected by this.

 Right.